Formulas

 • %(n)s: numeric disambiguator

-formatsprintf-style format templatesprintf-style format template
+formatsprintf-style format template'%(a)s'sprintf-style format template

-start(string | number)start value for postfix
+start(string | number)0start value for postfix

 shorttitle(n: number = 3, m: number = 0)